 This year's Toronto International Film Festival saw the world premiere of Lion, the directorial debut of Garth Davis, which stars an A-list cast including Dev Patel, Nicole Kidman, and Rooney Mara.
 Based on the true story of Saroo Brierley, an Indian kid who loses his family and is adopted by an Australian couple at a young age, the drama follows him as an adult (played by Patel) as he embarks on a long search to find the place he once called home.

 For its haunting score, Davis called on two well-known composers Dustin O'Halloran and Volker Bertelmann, the latter who records and performs under the moniker Hauschka.
-While the German musician is best known for his prepared piano or chamber ensemble compositions—a handful of his records have been favourably reviewed by Pitchfork like 2008's "endlessly listenable" Ferndorf and 2011's house-embracing Salon des Amateurs (which featured members of Calexico and múm)—he's no slouch when it comes to scoring films either.
+While the German musician is best known for his prepared piano or chamber ensemble compositions—a handful of his records have been favorably reviewed by Pitchfork like 2008's "endlessly listenable" Ferndorf and 2011's house-embracing Salon des Amateurs (which featured members of Calexico and múm)—he's no slouch when it comes to scoring films either.
 Among his credits are James Franco's In Dubious Battle, which also played at TIFF this year, 2015 horror The Boy, and 2014 drama Futuro Beach.

 We recently spoke to Bertelmann about collaborating with another composer on Lion, how his cinephilia influences his music, and more.